-Collateralised lending with banks (£2,471m)
+Collateralised lending with banks (£1,868 million)

-Collateralised lending with banks comprises loans to banking counterparties that have been collateralised with illiquid securities.
-Fair values are calculated using valuation models which incorporate a number of assumptions, including probability of counterparty default and expected loss in the event of counterparty default.
-Expected loss in the event of counterparty default is driven by assumptions describing the expected liquidation period of the collateral, the volatility of the collateral during this liquidation period and the extent to which we believe there is a correlation between the collateral value and counterparty default probability.
+Collateralised lending with banks comprises loans to banking counterparties which have been collateralised with illiquid securities.
+Fair values are calculated using valuation models which incorporate a number of assumptions including probability of counterparty default and expected loss in the event of counterparty default.
+Expected loss in the event of default is driven by assumptions describing the expected liquidation period of the collateral, the volatility of the collateral during this liquidation period and the extent to which we believe there is a correlation between the collateral value and counterparty default probability.

-Valuation uncertainty arises from variation in the expected range of a number of the key assumptions described above.
+Valuation uncertainty arises from variations in the expected range for a number of the key assumptions described above.
 Valuation uncertainty has been assessed as moderate for this asset class.

-Collateralised loan obligations (CLO) (£378m)
+Collateralised loan obligations ("CLO") (£337 million)